 ► Stick with it to establish new expectations.
 Kids are often resistant to new routines or changes in expectations.
 Stick with it through the initial resistance.
 As prayer becomes a habit and regular expectation, and as you find the prayer practices that best fit your family, you will begin seeing the fruits of your efforts.

 ► Explain why you’re praying.
-If your kids ask questions about why you’re praying (or praying in a new way), offer them a brief explanation; you can use the Talking Points section of many articles in this book as a starting point.
+If your kids ask questions about why you’re praying (or praying in a new way), offer them a brief explanation.

 ► Be patient.
 Sometimes you will think, “We didn’t actually pray; we just went through the motions.”
 Although it may not feel rewarding, sometimes going through the motions is prayer nonetheless, because it is its own kind of striving toward God.
 And one day, you and your kids will be “just going through the motions” and discover yourselves surrounded by the presence of God.